 - A grade point average (GPA) or 3.0 on a 4.0 scale for all undergraduate and graduate work;

-- A minimum graduate record examination (GRE) percentile rank of 35% (score of 147) on the verbal reasoning section and 70% (score of 155) on the quantitative section.
-For valid GRE tests taken prior to August 2011, minimum of 410 on the verbal reasoning section and 710 on the quantitative reasoning section.
+- A minimum graduate record examination (GRE) percentile rank of 35 percent on the verbal reasoning section and 70 percent on the quantitative section;

-- A minimum score of 550 (paper-based), 213 (computer-based) or 80 (Internet-based) on the Test of English as a Foreign Language (TOEFL) if their native language is not English;
+- A minimum score of 550 (paper-based), 213 (computer-based), or 80 (Internet-based) on the Test of English as a Foreign Language (TOEFL) for all international applicants whose native language is not English;

 - Three letters of recommendation;